ngfk/yaml-import-loader/README.md

 nested: !import ./nested-import.yml
 ```

 > You must ensure that you do not mix types at the root level.
-If the file contains a mapping at the root level all root imports must import a mapping, if the root level is an array every root import must import an array.
+If the file contains a mapping at the root level all root imports must import a mapping, if the root level contains array elements every root import must import array elements.
 If this is not the case parsing will fail.

 ### Custom types

 This loader internally uses [js-yaml](https://github.com/nodeca/js-yaml) for parsing, check their [wiki](https://github.com/nodeca/js-yaml/wiki/Custom-types) for examples on using custom types.
 The types option accepts an array with `Type` objects, and functions returning a `Type` object.
-If you create your type in a function you will get context in the first parameter, with this context you can instruct the loader to resolve promises (this already happens if you use imports).
+If you create your type in a function you will get context in the first parameter, with this context you can instruct the loader to resolve promises.

 ```javascript
 const { Type } = require('js-yaml');